 Urban District of Alanbrooke, Paderborn

 On the areas of the Alanbrooke barracks released in 2016, a new, contemporary urban quarter is being built in the west of the city of Paderborn along the central north-south green axis.
 A listed building ensemble, new residential buildings, a kindergarten, commercial office and service areas as well as a creative and cultural quarter will be brought together as part of the urban conversion.
-As a result of a current competition for the design of a new building with 280 apartments and associated open spaces, there are two winners: one of the two first places goes to Winking.
+As a result of a current competition for the design of a new building with 280 apartments and associated open spaces, there are two winners, with one of the first places was awarded at Winking.
 Froh Architects in collaboration with WES LandscapeArchitecture.

 Conversion Alanbrooke, Paderborn

 Calling to the Convent of Building Culture 2021

 As a central forum for opinion formation within the Bundesstiftung Baukultur, founded in 2007, the biennial convent of building culture initiates contemporary relevant topics of building culture in Germany.
 Its members are committed to building culture issues and interdisciplinary debates among experts and the general public.
 Henrike Wehberg-Krafft, WES partner, has just been called to the 2021 Convent of Building Culture - a higher-level, responsible task, which she looks forward to with joy and curiosity.

 Green quality of life in Cologne's Westerwaldstrasse